 Deferral procedure.
 The amount you elect to defer will be deducted from your pay in accordance with a procedure established by the Administrator.
-You may elect to defer a portion of your salary as of the date you become a Participant.
+You may elect to defer a portion of your salary as of your Entry Date.
 Such election will become effective as soon as administratively feasible after it is received by the Administrator.
 Your election will remain in effect until you modify or terminate it unless your salary deferrals are automatically suspended under the terms of the Plan.

 Deferral modifications.
-You are permitted to revoke your salary deferral election at any time during the Plan Year.
-You may make any other modification at least once a year or in accordance with any other procedure that your Employer provides.
+You are permitted to revoke your salary deferral agreement at any time during the Plan Year.
+The Administrator shall establish procedures for modifying an election.
 Any modification will become effective as soon as administratively feasible after it is received by the Administrator.

-Deferral Limit.
-As a Participant, you may elect to defer not less than 1% and not more than 70% of your compensation each year instead of receiving that amount in cash.
-Your total deferrals in any taxable year may not exceed a dollar limit which is set by law.
-The limit for 2019 is \$19,000.
-After 2019, the dollar limit may increase for cost-of-living adjustments.
-See the paragraph below on Annual dollar limit.
+Deferral limit.
+As a Participant, you may elect to defer a percentage of your compensation each year instead of receiving that amount in cash.
+Your total deferrals in any taxable year may not exceed a dollar limit, which is set by law.
+The limit for 2020 is \$19,500.
+After 2020, the dollar limit may increase for cost-of-living adjustments.

 Catch-up contributions.
 If you are at least age 50 or will attain age 50 before the end of a calendar year, then you may elect to defer additional amounts (called "catch-up contributions") to the Plan as of the January 1st of that year.
 The additional amounts may be deferred regardless of any other limitations on the amount that you may defer to the Plan.
-The maximum "catch-up contribution" that you can make in 2019 is \$6,000.
-After 2019, the maximum may increase for cost-of-living adjustments.
+The maximum "catch-up contribution" that you can make in 2020 is \$6.500.
+After 2020, the maximum may increase for cost-of-living adjustments.

 Automatic Deferral.
 The Plan includes an automatic salary deferral feature.
-Your Employer will automatically withhold a portion of your compensation from your pay each payroll period and contribute that amount to the Plan as a Pre-Tax 401(k) deferral.
-The Automatic Deferral provisions apply to all Participants, regardless of any prior salary deferral agreement, unless they make an alternative election after the effective date of the Automatic Deferral provisions.
+Your Employer will automatically withhold three to ten percent (3-10%) of your Compensation from your pay each payroll period and contribute that amount to the Plan as a Pre-Tax 401(k) deferral.
+The Automatic Deferral provisions apply to all Participants, except those who have a salary deferral agreement in effect.